StockingAnarcy/Slider1/README.md

 ## Program features (en)
 This program is designed for local use.
 ### App features:
-- pull up .jpg images (up to 5 pictures) from the Images folder, next to the .exe file
+- load .jpg images from the Images folder, next to the .exe file
 - read and decode .txt files adjacent to the .exe
 - automatic display of uploaded images and their subsequent change (one after another)
 - display data from .txt file (if the file exists), and close the output window if it does not exist